kilroy-code/distributed-security/README.md

 import Security from "https://vault.example.com/distributed-security/index.mjs";
 ```

-One can have a set of cooperating applications that all share the same tags, even if the applications themselves are in different domains.
-For example, different sites named land.metaverse.org, NFTs-R-us.com, and store.com, could all use the same tags by cooperating on a joint source named NFT-keys.org that hosts the distributed-security module for each to share.

-Even when several applications opt-in to use the same URL of the distributed-system module, no such application can copy or export keys, nor can they do any operations on a key that the user is not recursively a member of.
-However, any application can *use* a key (e.g., have the user sign, decrypt, or change membership of a key) that was created by any of the other applications using the same module URL.
-Whether this is desirable depends on the application.
-If you want to prevent this, you can host the distributed system module yourself, _or_ make application-specific keys through `getUserDeviceSecret` (see [Initialization](#initialization), below).
+The `index.mjs` is very small.
+Wherever it is hosted, it must have

 ### Storing Keys using the Cloud Storage API

 Individuals and teams automatically work across devices because the individual or team's key is stored in the cloud by the application, and made available to everyone.
 However, the key is encrypted in such a way that it can be [decrypted by any member](docs/implementation.md#3-encrypting-for-members) (and only the members).

-**This is the "secret sauce" of distributed-security:** Instead of expecting individuals to manage copies of keys or giving unencrypted keys to centralized or third-party "custodians", we arrange things so that:
+**This is the "special sauce" of distributed-security:** Instead of expecting individuals to manage copies of keys or giving unencrypted keys to centralized or third-party "custodians", we arrange things so that:

 - Device keys are stored only on the device that created them, in a way that no one can read: not the application (nor by compromised application code), not the authors of distributed-security, and not even by the by the users (who might otherwise get phished).
 - An individual's keys are stored in the cloud, but the vault encrypts it through a technique that allows it to be decrypted only by one of the member devices, not by the authors of distributed-security, not by the application (nor by compromised application code), and not by the cloud.